St3pXy/MicroPython-Hue-Bridge-Connection/README.md

 into the "hub_id" variable insert your Hue Hub Id Meanwhile, into the "user_token" variable insert the username token you got from the "Hue API DEBUG TOOL"

 ### Debug Prints
 Feel free to de-comment, add or change the debug prints present in the code They are mostly used to view if the connection is stable, if the PUT request was succesful and eventually to handle exceptions.

+## Future Features (Work in progress...)
+- Automatic Bridge Discovery
+- Automatic lights recongization
+- Possibility to controll groups (not only lights)